Midhun2783git/Midhun2783git/README.md

 ### Hi there 👋, I'm [Your Name]!

 Welcome to my GitHub profile!
-I'm a [Your Role/Profession] passionate about [Your Interests/Fields].
+I'm a Computer Science Student passionate about Machine Learning aand Robotics.

-- 🔭 I’m currently working on [Project/Company].
-- 🌱 I’m currently learning [Technology/Skill].
-- 👯 I’m looking to collaborate on [Projects/Technologies].
-- 🤔 I’m looking for help with [Specific Help Needed].
-- 💬 Ask me about [Topics/Technologies].
-- 📫 How to reach me: [Your Contact Information].
+- 📫 How to reach me: midhunsaminathan@gamil.com.
-- 😄 Pronouns: [Your Pronouns].
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: [A fun fact about you].

 ### My GitHub Stats